Frequently Asked Questions

 Key SMS Features and Capabilities in Vanuatu

-Vanuatu supports basic SMS functionality with some limitations on advanced features like two-way messaging and concatenation.
+Vanuatu supports basic SMS functionality but limits advanced features like two-way messaging and concatenation.

 Concatenated Messages (Segmented SMS)

-Encoding considerations: Messages should use GSM-7 encoding when possible to maximize character limit and ensure compatibility.
+Support: Vanuatu does not support concatenated messaging.
+Message length rules: Stick to standard SMS character limits (160 characters for GSM-7).
+Encoding considerations: Use GSM-7 encoding when possible to maximize your character limit and ensure compatibility.

 MMS Support

-MMS messages are automatically converted to SMS with an embedded URL link.
-This conversion ensures message delivery while providing a way to share multimedia content through linked resources.
+Vanuatu automatically converts MMS messages to SMS with an embedded URL link.
+This ensures your message delivers while providing a way to share multimedia content through linked resources.

 Number Portability

-Number portability is not available in Vanuatu.
-This means mobile numbers remain tied to their original carrier, simplifying message routing and delivery.
+Number portability doesn't exist in Vanuatu.
+Mobile numbers stay tied to their original carrier, simplifying your message routing and delivery.

-Sending SMS to landline numbers is not possible in Vanuatu.
-Attempts to send messages to landline numbers will result in a failed delivery and a 400 response with error code 21614.
-These messages will not appear in logs, and accounts will not be charged for failed attempts.
+Don't send SMS to landline numbers in Vanuatu.
+You'll receive a failed delivery and a 400 response with error code 21614.
+These messages won't appear in your logs, and your account won't be charged for failed attempts.

-SMS communications in Vanuatu are governed by the Telecommunications and Radiocommunications Regulation Act No. 30 of 2009.
-The Telecommunications and Radiocommunications Regulator (TRR) oversees compliance and enforcement of telecommunications regulations.
+Follow the Telecommunications and Radiocommunications Regulation Act No. 30 of 2009 (Verified 2024) when sending SMS in Vanuatu.
+The Telecommunications, Radiocommunications and Broadcasting Regulator (TRBR) oversees compliance and enforces telecommunications regulations.

 Explicit Consent Requirements: